The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Conclusion

-\paragraph*{Conclusion---} We report the existence of an electronic Frenkel line, analogous to the Frenkel line in classical fluids, that can be used to separate the pseudogap and metallic regimes of the supercritical state.
-The Frenkel line in the electronic problem is given by a sharp criterion, namely negative $\sigma(t)$, and is found in the vicinity of other lines used to define the pseudogap state in the phase diagram.
-It emerges from the critical point and extends to high temperature.
-Comparison with experiment calls for subtraction of phonons and measurements over wide frequency range.
+We report the existence of an electronic Frenkel line, analogous to the Frenkel line in classical fluids, that can be used to separate the pseudogap and metallic regimes of the supercritical state.
+The Frenkel line in the electronic problem is given by a sharp criterion, namely, negative $\sigma_1(t)$.
+It is found in the vicinity of other lines used to define the pseudogap state in the phase diagram.
+It emerges from the critical point and extends to high temperatures.
+Comparison with experiments calls for subtraction of phonons and measurements over a wide frequency range.
 We did not find data satisfying both requirements.
+However, measurements of the Frenkel line in cold-atom quantum simulators should be possible.

-While we focused on the half-filled triangular lattice Hubbard model, a critical point and pseudogap regime are also found at finite doping for that model \cite{downey_doping_2024,fournier_two_2024,gull_superconductivity_2013}, as well as for the square lattice Hubbard model \cite{semon_continuous-time_2014,kyung_mott_2006,braganca_correlation-driven_2018}.
+While we focused on the half-filled triangular-lattice Hubbard model, a critical point and pseudogap regime are also found at finite doping \cite{downey_doping_2024,fournier_two_2024,gull_superconductivity_2013}, as well as for the square-lattice Hubbard model \cite{semon_continuous-time_2014,kyung_mott_2006,braganca_correlation-driven_2018}.
 We speculate that the electronic Frenkel line is a general concept that will also be useful for these cases and other electronic phase transitions.\\

-Useful discussions with A. Georges, R. Lobo, K. Trachenko and D. van der Marel are acknowledged.
+\acknowledgments Useful discussions with A. Georges, R. Lobo, K. Trachenko and D. van der Marel are acknowledged.
 This work has been supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) under grant RGPIN-2024-05206 and by the Canada First Research Excellence Fund.
 The computational resources were provided by Calcul-Québec and the Digital Research Alliance of Canada.
 The Flatiron Institute is a division of the Simons Foundation.